 Rick: And their experience may be a far cry from what’s possible.

 Francis: Well, that’s why I said, that’s true on one level.
-And I think it’s important to understand that we don’t lack it really, but we do need to do things to bring out what’s the potential that’s there.
+And I think it’s important to understand that we don’t lack it really, but we do need to do things to bring out the potential that is there.

-Rick: It’s like we all have, we’re all multimillionaires, and we all have this bank account, and most of us have forgotten that it exists, and we don’t know how to access it.
-But somebody comes along and say, hey, you’re a multimillionaire.
-It’s not enough to say, yeah, great, I’m a multimillionaire.
+Rick: It is as if we are all multimillionaires, and we all have this bank account, and most of us have forgotten that it exists, and we don’t know how to access it.
+But somebody comes along and says, “hey, you’re a multimillionaire.”
+It’s not enough to say, “yeah, great, I’m a multimillionaire.”
 You have to figure out how to access the bank account and begin withdrawing money from it, so to speak.

 Loch: What’s the number?